mellaurie/tone/pages/02.april-2020/04.u4/01.overview/section.md

 ## Topics
 1. Purpose of Assessment
 1. Activity & Assessment Ideas
-1. Feedback and Grading Rubrics
+1. Feedback & Grading Rubrics

 ## Learning Outcomes
 After completing this unit, you will be able to:
-- explain the difference between formative and summative assessment
+- explain the difference between formative and summative assessment;
-- align assessments to learning outcomes and learning activities.
+- align assessments to learning outcomes and learning activities;
-- design activities that promote skills including: critical and creative thinking, quantitative and qualitative reasoning, communication, research, and information literacy.
+- design activities that promote skills including: critical and creative thinking, quantitative and qualitative reasoning, communication, research, and information literacy;
-- explore practical assessment strategies that you can implement in your classes.
+- explore practical assessment strategies that you can implement in your classes;
-- create a grading rubric
 - evaluate the effectiveness of activities, resources and technology to support learning;
+- create a grading rubric and/or detailed assignment guidelines.

 ## Activity Checklist